 Every person in Australia creates an average 107 kilograms of plastic waste each year, according to a 2016 report.

-Engineers and scientists are increasingly finding ways to put plastic waste into construction materials – with promising results.
+Thankfully scientists are finding more construction uses for recycled plastic building materials – with promising results.

 Recycled plastic roads.